NextronSystems/asgard-manual/usage/administration.rst

 Integrating Custom IOCs
 ^^^^^^^^^^^^^^^^^^^^^^^

-The tab "IOC management" gives you the opportunity to easily integrate custom signatures into your scans.
+The tab "IOC Management" gives you the opportunity to easily integrate custom signatures into your scans.

-In order to create your own custom IOC Group, navigate to ``Scan Control`` > ``IOC Management`` > ``IOC Groups`` and click ``Add IOC Group`` in the upper right corner.
-Select a name, a description and a ruleset for your IOC Group.
+In order to create your own custom IOC Group, navigate to ``Scan Control`` > ``IOC Management`` > ``IOCs`` and click ``Add IOC Group`` in the upper right corner.
+Select a name and optionally a description for your IOC Group.

 .. figure:: ../images/add-ioc-group.png
    :target: ../_images/add-ioc-group.png